poldrack/reproducible-workflows/README.md

 git status
 ```

-### let's run a linear regression model to see if conspiracist thinking is related to age
+### Now let's run a linear regression model to see if conspiracist thinking is related to age

-### add the following code to somecode.R and source the file:
+### 6. add the following code to somecode.R and source the file:
 ```
 # R code
 lm.result=lm(conspiracist_avg~age,data=df)
 summary(lm.result)
 ```

-### This should also complete successfully.
+### 7. This should also complete successfully.
 Let's go ahead and check in again
 ```
 git add somecode.R
 git commit -m"adding lm"
 ```

-### Now let's put this into a repository on github so that we can share it with others and have a persistent backup.
+### 8. Now let's put this into a repository on github so that we can share it with others and have a persistent backup.

 1. log into [github](github.com)
 2. create a new repository (+ sign at top right)